Habitat For Humanity

 - There will be two crews, one morning crew working from 8:00-11:30 AM and one afternoon crew working from 12:30-2:30 PM.

-- We are expected to have a minimum of 10 and a maximum of 20 per crew.
-We will need at least 5 volunteers who can work on the roof and/or exterior ladders.
+- We are expected to have a minimum of 5 and a maximum of 15 per crew.
+We will need a few volunteers with experience building a deck.

 - One person can sign up for both a morning and an afternoon shift.